Earth Date: 19th May, 2019

 This re-emergence from extremists is proof of three things: that we can’t afford to get complacent; that those who oppose diversity have been around us all along; and that we can’t afford to cede any ground.
 This situation may well have arrived due to complacency, or because we’ve won enough ground to trigger a counter-attack, or because public discourse transformed after 9/11 into one of black-and-white morality that lacks nuance and breeds intolerance of people and ideas.
 But whatever the reason, this is what the world has become, and now we must overcome the situation.

 This is why diverse representation is so important.
 We are engaged in a war of ideas, and the winner is the one who convinces the most people; people are the ones who shape the world.
-Star Trek proved that, if the amount of people currently working for NASA is anything to go by.
-Star Trek is a force for good in the world, having encouraged diversity from the start and creating enough benevolence in scientists so they can work to better the world.
+Star Trek proved that, if the amount of people currently working for NASA is anything to go by; many of them joined because of Star Trek.
+So Star Trek is a force for good in the world, having encouraged diversity from the start and creating enough benevolence in scientists so they can work to better the world.

-Cardassians and Vulcans are my two favourite Star Trek aliens, and perhaps this is because of this opposition between them, of good vs evil, logic vs passion.
-Certainly there are other aliens that represent some aspects of humans ― Bajorans might seem like a group to emulate, but they’re also terrorists, and can be as prejudiced as humans, and Ferengi show us the greed and exploitation of capitalists, while at the same time reminding us that capitalism isn’t the core of all our problems ― but Cardassians and Vulcans most reflect who we can be in the future.
+Cardassians and Vulcans are my two favourite Star Trek aliens, and perhaps this is because of this opposition between them, of evil vs good, passion vs logic.
+Certainly there are other aliens that represent some aspects of humans ― Bajorans might seem like a group to emulate, but they’re also terrorists, and can be as prejudiced as humans, and Ferengi show us the greed and exploitation of capitalists ― but Cardassians and Vulcans most reflect who we can be in the future.
 If we allow ourselves to go the way of the Cardassians, that would mean remaining as colonisers whose leaders talk of nationalism while ruining the planet and stealing from others to maintain its peoples survival.
 If we go the way of the Vulcans, it would mean leading the way in working together with others, learning anything we can about other cultures, and doing what is best for the mutual survival of ourselves and others.

 At any rate, the aliens of Star Trek are as relevant in issues we face today as any other representation in media.
-For example, the misogynistic attitudes embedded in Ferengi culture seems to reflect current trends against women today, such as regarding abortion.
-Ferengi seek to control and subjugate, never giving them power; the recent abortion bills in America also seek to steal female agency.
+For example, the misogynistic attitudes embedded in Ferengi culture seems to reflect current trends regarding women today, such as the issue of abortion.
+Ferengi seek to control and subjugate, never giving women power; the recent abortion bills in America also seek to steal female agency.